tornzone/Protego-Sentinel/README.md

 Protego Sentinel
 Protego Sentinel is a desktop application designed to monitor, scan, and secure your system against potentially malicious files and links.
 It uses advanced techniques to detect executable files, hidden scripts, and malicious behaviors, offering real-time protection and scheduled scans for comprehensive security.

+Note: Protego Sentinel is currently a work in progress.
+Some features may still be under development, and we are actively improving the application to ensure the best user experience.

 ________________________________________
 Features
 1. File Scanning: